tryscer/flock/flock-music.md

 “That’s *it\!*” says the older cop.
 “I’m shutting it down\!
 Murphy, go get the captain\!
 Double-speed\!”
 The younger cop runs out.
 The remaining patrons scurry out, making sure to give the cops a wide berth.
 	”And you, you kids, I told you once, go home, get the hell out\!”
 	”That wasn’t a show\!”
 I shout at the cop.
 “That was *two songs*\!
 That doesn’t even *count\!”*
 	”I’m sorry about your first show, Alice,” says the cop, his face taking on a medically dangerous shade of crimson.
 “Now out with all you all\!”
 	Barry holds Cindy’s shoulder.
 We turn to leave.
 	As we claw our way through the flaps of the upturned tent, blinking at the sun, Jimmy comes very close to me, so close I can smell his sweat.
 He grabs my arm.
 I feel goosebumps.
 ”That doesn’t count\!”
 I say to him.
 “I mean two songs?”
 	He smiles a secretive smile and shoves something into my hand.
 It feels like a book of matches.
 	“Time to stop idling at the station, Alice of Wonderland,” he whispers in my ear.
 “Ready to come on board?”
 	When the cop ambles out of the tent, Jimmy disappears.

-As we are nearing Richmond, the highway becomes somewhat more packed and slow.
+==As we are nearing Richmond, the highway becomes somewhat more packed and slow.
 The exit we take is taken by a lot of other cars, some converted buses and old, rugged sedans with hand written signs on them, saying things like "St. John's A.M.E.
 Choir Bus \- On the Road to Freedom\!" or "Music Heals the Soul\!".
 We are definitely not in Kansas anymore, and I feel my heart sinking, like a lion.
 There is no mistaking where the fair's entrance is, with all the cars heading that way, and it definitely is a relief to see some uniformed men directing the traffic.
-The closest man's expression changes from firm to a grin as we come close, he gives Barry a nod, commenting something like "you young kids be sure to watch out" and points us to the parking lot entrance.
+The closest man's expression changes from firm to a grin as we come close, he gives Barry a nod, commenting something like "you young kids be sure to watch out" and points us to the parking lot entrance.==

-We drive in and it's full of cars, and people walking between them.
+==We drive in and it's full of cars, and people walking between them.
 Cindy comments "I would expect there will be a designated parking spot for people like us, near the entrance", but Barry hushes her and says "Today everyone gets to park and celebrate the same, we'll just go down the field and find a spot".
-As we drive slowly, the masses of people walking part in front of our car, keeping their distance.
+As we drive slowly, the masses of people walking part in front of our car, keeping their distance.==

-We find a parking space, right after a truck full of hay and the smell of fresh manure.
+==We find a parking space, right after a truck full of hay and the smell of fresh manure.
 Barry makes sure everyone tightly shut their windows, and we start moving, following the sounds of music, farm animals and crowds cheering.
-It takes us at least five minutes to walk back to the gate.
+It takes us at least five minutes to walk back to the gate.==

-Over the past hour I have come to a decision.
-During the show, I will wait for that tingle in my underwear that Eleanore warned me about.
-At that moment I will reach into my handbag and throw my extra pair of panties onto the stage.
-It will be my rite of passage into adulthood.

 ## Track 3: Alice Goes Down a Rabbit Hole